fab-jul/torchac/README.md

 In particular, we removed the L3C-specific parts, which relied on CUDA compliations and were tricky to get going.

+The implementation is based on [this blog post](https://marknelson.us/posts/2014/10/19/data-compression-with-arithmetic-coding.html), meaning that we implement _arithmetic coding_.
+While it could be further optimized, it is already much faster than doing the equivalent thing in pure-Python (because of all the bit-shifts etc.).
+In L3C, Encoding an entire `512 x 512` image happens in 0.202s (see Appendix A in the paper).

+### What torchac is

+- A simple library to encode a stream of symbols into a bitstream given the cumulative distribution of the symbols.
+- The number of possible symbols must be finite.

+### What torchac is not

+- We do not provide classes to learn or represent probability/cumulative distributions.
+These have to be provided by you.

+---
+---

+## **State**: Pre-release
 #### Steps for Release

 - [ ] Add a real-world test